Callisto (moon): Orbit and rotation

 Callisto is the outermost of the four Galilean moons of Jupiter.
-It orbits at a distance of approximately 1 880 000 km (26.3 times the 71 492 km radius of Jupiter itself).
-This is significantly larger than the orbital radius—1 070 000 km—of the next-closest Galilean satellite, Ganymede.
-As a result of this relatively distant orbit, Callisto does not participate in the mean-motion resonance—in which the three inner Galilean satellites are locked—and probably never has.
+It orbits at a distance of approximately 1.88 million km (26.3 times the 71,492 km radius of Jupiter itself).
+This is significantly larger than the orbital radius—1.07 million km—of the next-closest Galilean satellite, Ganymede.
+As a result of this relatively distant orbit, Callisto does not participate in any mean-motion resonance—in which the three inner Galilean satellites are locked—and probably never has.
 Callisto is expected to be captured into the resonance in about 1.5 billion years, completing the 1:2:4:8 chain.

 Like most other regular planetary moons, Callisto's rotation is locked to be synchronous with its orbit.
 The length of Callisto's day, simultaneously its orbital period, is about 16.7 Earth days.
 Its orbit is very slightly eccentric and inclined to the Jovian equator, with the eccentricity and inclination changing quasi-periodically due to solar and planetary gravitational perturbations on a timescale of centuries.
 The ranges of change are 0.0072–0.0076 and 0.20–0.60°, respectively.
-These orbital variations cause the axial tilt (the angle between rotational and orbital axes) to vary between 0.4 and 1.6°.
+These orbital variations cause the axial tilt (the angle between the rotational and orbital axes) to vary between 0.4 and 1.6°.

 The dynamical isolation of Callisto means that it has never been appreciably tidally heated, which has important consequences for its internal structure and evolution.
 Its distance from Jupiter also means that the charged-particle flux from Jupiter's magnetosphere at its surface is relatively low—about 300 times lower than, for example, that at Europa.
 Hence, unlike the other Galilean moons, charged-particle irradiation has had a relatively minor effect on Callisto's surface.
-The radiation level at Callisto's surface is equivalent to a dose of about 0.01 rem (0.1 mSv) per day, which is over ten times higher than Earth's average background radiation.
+The radiation level at Callisto's surface is equivalent to a dose of about 0.01 rem (0.1 mSv) per day, which is just over ten times higher than Earth's average background radiation, but less than in Low Earth Orbit or on Mars.